KmO1994/Momentum/README.md

 > This transformation could be applied flat to all iterates.
 But this could mean an unjust bias is applied to the smaller momentum lenghts.

-A simple proposition to improve this, is applying a decay curve to the bias factor.
+> A simple proposition to improve this, is applying a decay curve to the bias factor.
 A complex curve could later be calculated to deviate from this decay curve based on lenghty backtesting and optimization results with ML.

 ![Trending Transformation Temporal decay curve](https://github.com/CMYKSCRIPTS/Momentum/blob/MASTER/DOCS/Tranding%20transformation%20with%20temporal%20bias%20curve.png?raw=true)

-> An example of the decay curve
+> An example of the decay curve, simple and measured.

 ![Trending Transformation Temporal decay curve example](https://github.com/CMYKSCRIPTS/Momentum/blob/MASTER/DOCS/Trending%20transformation%20temporal%20bias%20curve%20example.png?raw=true)